LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 You will first need to enable the feature in LiveEngage.
 Please contact LivePerson support or your LivePerson customer representative to enable this feature.

-### Create LiveEngage Skill and User For Bot
+### Create Conversational Cloud Skill and User For Bot

-Before adding automations to Conversation Orchestrator, you must first properly configure LiveEngage by creating a skill and a bot user.
+Before adding automations to Conversation Orchestrator, you must first properly configure Conversational Cloud by creating a skill and a bot user.

-The Conversation Builder [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html) guide explains how to create a skill and a bot user for each of your automations.
+The Conversation Builder [Connect to Conversational Cloud tutorial](conversation-builder-tutorials-guides-getting-started.html) guide explains how to create a skill and a bot user for each of your automations.

 {: .important}
 * Create the skill names and bot user names that make sense for your use case